-While ours is an asynchronous class, there are three required meetings where you will present and evaluate speeches.
-During these meetings, the majority of your time will likely be as audience members for peer speeches.
-It is not easy to stand up in front of a group of your peers and deliver a speech.
-If you arrive late on speech day, please wait in the Zoom waiting room; I will let you in as soon as the speech is over.
+Not only are you learning how to be a good speaker, but a good audience member as well.
+It is not easy to stand up in front of a group of your peers and present a speech.
+If you arrive late to class on a speech day, please wait outside until you hear applause before entering.
 Please also be aware of your non-verbal behavior on speech days.
-It can be difficult to deliver a speech when your audience members are texting, writing notes, doing other homework, or chatting or if the majority of the audience has their cameras off.
+It can be difficult to present a speech when your audience members are distracted.
 Please be a good audience member and respectfully listen to speeches.